 Okatibbee Lake is a 4,144-acre Corps reservoir on Okatibbee Creek in Lauderdale County near Meridian - a central Mississippi lake with moderate wave exposure and residential development along its wooded shoreline.
 The conditions at Okatibbee Lake set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Construction on Okatibbee Lake requires understanding the reservoir's specific operating regime - a central Mississippi lake with moderate wave exposure and residential development along its wooded shoreline.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

-Shore Protect Team provides Bank Stabilization Services in Okatibbee Lake, MS. We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+Shore Protect Team provides Bank Stabilization Services in Okatibbee Lake, MS. We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team offers bank stabilization services in Okatibbee Lake, MS for residential and commercial waterfront properties on Okatibbee Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Okatibbee Lake, MS project is assessed for a central Mississippi lake with moderate wave exposure and residential development along its wooded shoreline before work begins.